27/02/2022 We’ve added further clarifications since the review was first published, including that the Steam Deck’s desktop mode uses KDE Plasma.

 Steam Deck desktop mode

-Desktop mode opens up KDE Plasma, a version of Linux that closely resembles Windows.
-It’s familiar layout makes it comfortable to use and aims to do everything a gaming PC can, but there’s still a learning curve if you’ve never ventured into Linux before.
+Using the Steam Deck with one of the best Steam Deck docks in desktop mode opens up KDE Plasma, a version of Linux that closely resembles Windows.
+Its familiar layout makes it comfortable to use and aims to do everything a gaming PC can, but there’s still a learning curve if you’ve never ventured into Linux before.

 ‘Discover’ is your best friend here, with plenty of programs bundled into ‘flatpaks’, which you can install with a single click.
 All the usual suspects are here, including Spotify, Discord, and several emulators.
 The Heroic Games Launcher is working on a flatpak so you can easily access your Epic Games Store and GOG collection, but you’ll need to install the appimage from Github until this is ready.